 To avoid veering away from my goal, first I made a plan.
 Second, here comes the problem.
 Third, I wouldn’t entertain the lazy part of me; instead, I intend to embrace new blogging habits.

 1. Always carry a notebook.
-For now, I have a huge notebook with me which need a peewee company that I can carry all the time.
-Since, I find myself most of the time surfing on my Iphone while I’m waiting for a bus might as well scribble the pen.
+For now, I have a huge notebook with me which need a peewee company that I can carry all the time because I find myself most of the time surfing on my iPhone while I’m waiting for a bus; might as well scribble the pen.

-Now, I can do some useless, unrelated blog tasks—just a few minutes.
+Now, I can do some useless, unrelated blog tasks—for just a few minutes.